 - Rate goals Below expectations without giving an explanation and a plan for improvement.
 I can't say it enough; employees can't get better unless you tell them how.
 It's your expectations they're trying to meet after all.

 - Rate goals Below expectations just because they haven't been met yet.
-Coming in Q3 2016 will be tasks and milestones to break up large goals into incremental steps.
-Until then, avoid rating Below expectations if the employee is making sufficient progress towards the goal.
+Avoid rating Below expectations if the employee is making sufficient progress towards the goal.
+Just because they're on their way doesn't mean they aren't making good progress.

 - Fall into a routine.
 Try to approach each new rating period with a fresh perspective to accurately evaluate performance and provide constructive feedback.
 Set yourself a time limit of 15-25 minutes each rating period to give thoughtful feedback to each employee.